ggiovanii8/Cancer-Rates/README.md

 ## Disclaimer:

 This analysis is conducted by a beginner data analyst, and the results should be interpreted with caution.
 The project aims to foster discussion and provide valuable learning experiences in data analysis techniques and environmental health research.
+Within the Office of Pesticide Programs, the Health Effects Division conducts an independent assessment of studies carried out on mice and rats.
+This evaluation aims to determine the potential of pesticides to induce cancer.
+The conclusions drawn from this unbiased analysis undergo a peer review process led by the Cancer Assessment Review Committee, a panel of qualified experts.
+Based on their evaluation, the committee proposes a cancer classification.
+This classification has a significant bearing on how the pesticide is regulated by the Agency, outlining strategies to quantify the level of risk posed to humans.
+Additionally, there are instances where the EPA seeks supplementary evaluation from the FIFRA Scientific Advisory Panel.

 ## Note: